cyclus/cycamore/README.rst

 - Install Cyclus  in ``~/.local/``:
   ``python install.py`` from the Cyclus folder.

-We also provide installation instruction using Conda, Deb, as well as source installation from a tarball.
-Please wisit our `additionnal dependencies instruction <DEPENDENCIES.rst>`_.
+We also provide installation instructions using Conda, Deb, as well as source installation from a tarball.
+Please wisit our `additionnal dependencies instructions <DEPENDENCIES.rst>`_.

 ******************************